7ev3r/DeepLeaf/README.md

 "DeepLeaf" is a Streamlit-based web application that utilizes a pre-trained ResNet50 model for classifying plant leaf diseases.
 The application allows users to upload leaf images and returns classification predictions based on the model's learning.

+You can read more details about the research problem, dataset information, implementation details, results, and future work in the project's [here](https://github.com/7ev3r/Capstone/blob/eca51a6158faa40d9b5f8d87db5246471c3071b4/app.py).
+It serves as a comprehensive guide to the project and provides insights into the motivation, approach, and outcomes of the research.

+The `app.py` file located in the repository is an important part of the project.
+It contains the code for a Streamlit-based web application "DeepLeaf" that uses our trained ResNet50 model to classify plant leaf diseases.
+Users can upload an image of a leaf, and the app will return the likely class (species and health condition) of the plant.

 ## Assignment Problem

 The health and wellbeing of plants play a critical role in agriculture, gardening, and environmental conservation.
 One of the key aspects of maintaining plant health is the ability to identify and diagnose plant diseases accurately, which traditionally relies on human expertise and laborious visual examination of plant leaves.
 However, such manual methods are prone to inaccuracies and inconsistencies.